-If either player has less than five minutes remaining in a sudden death time control and does not have additional time (increment) of 30 seconds or more added with each move, both players are excused from the obligation to keep score.
-A scoresheet is not required to win on time in a sudden death control (13C).
+If either player has less than five minutes remaining in a sudden death time control and the time control includes less than 30 seconds of time increment or time delay then, both players are excused from the obligation to keep score for the remainder of the game.
+When the time increment or time delay is 30 or more seconds, players must keep score through the end of the game.
+A scoresheet is not required to win on time in a sudden death control.

-TD TIP: Only players in games with increment time controls of 30 seconds or more and using properly set increment capable clocks are required to keep score at all times, even in the last five minutes of any time control period.
-Players using improperly set increment clocks or non-increment capable clocks, even those clocks adjusted for an increment time control, are regulated by Rule 15C.
+TD TIP: Only players in games with increment and delay time controls of 30 seconds or more and using properly set clocks are required to keep score at all times, even in the last five minutes of any time control period.